Arrows (Australian band)

-Arrows were an Australian band from Brisbane, Queensland, formed in August 2006.
+Arrows are an Australian band from Brisbane, Queensland, formed in August 2006.
 The band has released two albums, an EP and two split releases.
 The line-up consists of Anthony Morgan (guitars, keyboard, vocals), Carl Burnett (bass) Anders Cairns (drums) and Scott Merillo (guitar).

 Arrows are on the Hobbledehoy Record Co label, an independent Australian record company that also features Owen, Blueline Medic, This Will Destroy You, Eleventh He Reaches London, Caspian and more.

 Don't Write Poetry

 In Spring of 2006, Arrows self recorded their debut EP Don't Write Poetry under Burnett's Indoor Children label as a limited release.

 The release is titled after and features excerpts from various Charles Bukowski works.